AlexCortes04/ML_toPredict_LifeExpectancy/README.md

 # 📊 Predicting Life Expectancy

 ## 👀 Overview
 This project explores methods to predict life expectancy using machine learning models.
-It aims to identify the best-performing approach by improving the \( R^2 \) score through feature engineering and model optimization.
+It aims to identify the best-performing approach by improving the R² score through feature engineering and model optimization.

+---

+## Problem statement:
+To predict the life expectancy of people in a country based on various immunization factors and the country in which they are based so that necessary action can be taken to increase the life expectancy.

+---

 ### 🪜 Key Steps:
 1. **Data Exploration**